E-Commerce is proving costly – but primary content can help

 Shellhammer contends that if a retailer has a relatively low number of employees, combined with a single premise, it’s perfectly feasible for this model to be cheaper to run than an ecommerce store.
-As evidence of this shift towards the “old school”, he points to an increase in the number of online start-ups shunning paid online advertising – because getting noticed has become so expensive – in favour of traditional media like direct mail and ad hoardings, where competition is less fierce.
+As evidence of this shift towards the “old school”, he points to an increase in the number of online start-ups shunning paid online advertising.
+This is because getting noticed has become so expensive – in favour of traditional media like direct mail and ad hoardings, where competition is less fierce.

 Aside from escalating advertising costs, Shellhammer highlights customer returns as another significant drain on revenues for e-tailers.
-This is where clear, accurate and informative product description content can play a vital role in the customer journey and help to minimise the likelihood of shoppers returning items on the basis that they weren’t “as described”.
+This is where clear, accurate and informative product description content can play a vital role in the customer journey.
+Importantly it can help to minimise the likelihood of shoppers returning items on the basis that they weren’t “as described”.

-Aside from the well-publicised SEO benefits of producing unique product descriptions, this “primary content” should be seen as a critical sales opportunity – the equivalent of an interaction with a sales assistant in-store.
+Aside from the well-publicised SEO benefits of producing unique product descriptions, this “primary content” should be seen as a critical sales opportunity.
+This is the equivalent of an interaction with a sales assistant in-store.
 Get product descriptions right and a customer will feel informed, inspired and compelled to buy; get them wrong and the customer could end up with something they don’t want.

 Getting product descriptions right

 Creating a product page that really assists conversions and provides as much information as possible to the buyer, lowering the risk of returns, requires smart interaction between design, UX (user experience) and content.